Don’t Come to Lawrenceville if You Just Want to Sit Around

 Lawrenceville is one of the city’s trendiest neighborhoods, so you’ll be hard-pressed to fit all there is to do in Larryville into just one day.
 It’s a tough job, but someone has to do it — and that someone is you.
 Buckle up and get ready for one busy day.

 For the severely caffeine-addicted, a cup of coffee at breakfast probably isn’t going to cut it.
-Head a few doors down to Espresso a Mano (3623 Butler St., espressoamano.com) to grab a specialty drink — the Chai latte is amazing — to bring with you.
+Start your visit to Lawrenceville at Espresso a Mano (3623 Butler St., espressoamano.com) to grab a specialty drink — the Chai latte is amazing — to bring with you.

 Women’s consignment shop Phoenix Boutique (3627 Butler St., phoenixboutiquepgh.com) sits next to Espresso a Mano, and it’s your go-to spot for vintage designer items such as Chanel Mary Jane pumps or a red, patent-leather Burberry trench coat.
 Follow the shop’s social media pages ahead of time for updates on inventory and prices.
 Everything is beautiful, but be warned: It’s mostly high-end designer items, so expect to spend some coin.